MatGros/app-AlgoRave_v01/README.md

 ### Fallback to Synth

-If a sample file isn't found, AlgoRave automatically falls back to synthesized drums.
+If a sample file isn't found, AlgoSignalSound automatically falls back to synthesized drums.
 This means you can use the same pattern whether samples are loaded or not!

 ```javascript
 // This works with or without samples: